[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 Many fringe MEPs go on bogus election-observation missions to Russia and Russia-occupied territories, in trips which can act as recruitment vehicles for spy services.

-In one case, Janusz Niedźwiecki, a Polish election-mission organiser who cultivated ties with British, French, and Polish eurosceptic MEPs was arrested by Polish authorities last year is being held in remand on charges of collaboration with Russian services.
+In one case, Janusz Niedźwiecki, a Polish election-mission organiser who cultivated ties with British, French, and Polish eurosceptic MEPs was arrested by Polish authorities last year and is being held in remand on charges of collaboration with Russian services.

 Every MEP also has €26,734 a month to hire a team of assistants and interns, which don't have to be EU nationals and which aren't vetted by national or EU in-house security services.